When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 The next factor that affects the oil level in your cup is the roasting process, and the final factor is brewing.

 When you brew a cup of coffee, almost all the oil is extracted from the beans.
-However, five times as much coffee goes into a coffee brewed in a mesh filter or a French press.
+However, five times as much coffee is used to brew a coffee in a mesh filter or a French press.

 Most of the oil stays in the grounds, but some of it leaches through, and leaching is the primary source of oil in coffee machines.